 Sounds easy, right?
 If it had been like this — there wouldn’t have been this article.
 We tinkered, tested, and tweaked until coming up with effective processes.
 We gained priceless experience that helped us to better all steps of the design process.
-My name is Julia Vakulenko, I’m a lead UI/UX designer at Purrweb and I want to tell you about our past, present, and share plans for the future.
+In this post we want to tell you about our past, present, and share plans for the future.

 Chapter 1.
 How it used to work